720kb/angular-fx/Readme.md

 ##Options

 ####Infinite animations
-If for example you want an element to repeat the animation or effect till your condition/expression is true (sometimes needed), just add the `infinite` class to your element:
+If for example you want an element to repeat the animation or effect while your condition/expression is true (sometimes needed), just add the `infinite` class to your element:

 ```html
 <a href="#" ng-pulse="3 > 2">Pulse one time</a>